LPG Gas Cabinet Heater Banned in Australia

 Safe Gas Heaters: Comparing Flued vs Unflued Portable Gas Heaters

-Australians looking to buy a gas heater for their home will find that the available gas heaters are broadly grouped as either FLUED or UNFLUED (PORTABLE) gas heaters.
+Australians looking to buy a gas heater for their home will find that the available indoor gas heaters are broadly grouped as either FLUED or UNFLUED (PORTABLE) gas heaters.

 What is the difference and which one should you buy?